 Many years ago, there used to be 7 speakers making the day a “Long Friday” because of long messages.

-Jokingly, somebody commented that as a result, they become “Christianettes” or little Christians who never grow in their faith.
+Jokingly, somebody commented that as a result, they become “Christianettes,” or little Christians who never grow in their faith.

 Let me just point out in one sentence the description as many analyzed every saying of Jesus while hanging on the cross.

-So let us look at these moving words from the Bible, the last words which Jesus spoke before he died.
+So let us look at these moving words from the Bible, the last words Jesus spoke before he died.

 - Second, Jesus spoke the word of eternal assurance: “I tell you the truth, today you will be with me in paradise.” — Luke 23:43